HyunjoonJeon/MostActiveCookie/README.md

     - A cookie log that contains one million cookies.

 ### Randomly generated testcases

 The bash script `most_active_cookie_test.sh` creates various testcases using the program `generate_testcases.cpp`.
 The program can generate a given number of random cookies with a specified distinct number of cookies.
 In the bash script, the distinct number of cookies is set to be `8` and the number of cookies in each testcase is varied among `100`, `1000`, `10000`, `100000`, and `1000000`.
 While the testcases are generated, the correct outputs are also calculated to check the accuracy of the `most_active_cookie` program.
 When the bash script is executed, a message indicating the number of testcases passed out of the total number will be printed in the terminal.

+## Platform

+The program was developed in mac OS.